YiniXu9506/docs-dm/en/dmctl-introduction.md

 ---
-title: TiDB SQL Statement Reference
+title: TiDB SQL DESC Statement Reference
 summary: An overview of the usage of DESC for the TiDB database.
 aliases: ['/docs/dev/sql-statements/sql-statement-desc/','/docs/dev/reference/sql/statements/desc/']
 ---